 - A. Purpose.
-To protect ecological functions, conserve existing natural resources and valuable historic and cultural areas in order to provide for sustained resource use, achieve natural flood plain processes, and provide recreational opportunities. - B. Designation Criteria.
-Shorelines outside the UGA or LAMIRD that have one or more of the following characteristics: - 1.
-Currently support lower-intensity resource-based uses, such as agriculture, aquaculture, forestry, or recreational uses, or are designated agriculture or forest lands; - 2.
-Currently accommodate residential uses but are subject to environmental limitations, such as properties that include or are adjacent to steep banks, feeder bluffs, or flood plains or other flood-prone areas; - 3.
-Can support low-intensity water-dependent uses without significant adverse impacts to shoreline functions or processes; - 4.
-Private and/or publicly owned lands (upland areas landward of OHWM) of high recreational value or with valuable historic or cultural resources or potential for public access; - 5.
-Does not meet the designation criteria for the Natural environment; - 6.
-Land designated Urban Conservancy and from which a UGA boundary is retracted may be designated as Rural Conservancy, if any of the above characteristics are present.
+Provide for sustained resource use, public access, and recreational opportunities while protecting ecological functions, and conserving existing ecological, historical, and cultural resources. - B. Designation Criteria.
+Shorelines outside incorporated municipalities and outside urban growth areas, AND at least one of the following: - 1.
+Currently supporting low-intensity resource based uses such as agriculture, forestry, or recreation. - 2.
+Currently accommodating residential uses. - 3.
+Supporting human uses but subject to environmental limitations, such as properties that include or are adjacent to steep banks, feeder bluffs, wetlands, flood plains or other flood prone areas. - 4.
+Can support low-intensity water-dependent uses without significant adverse impacts to shoreline functions or processes. - 5.
+Private and/or publicly owned lands (upland areas landward of OHWM) of high recreational value or with valuable historic or cultural resources or potential for public access. - 6.
+Does not meet the designation criteria for the Natural environment.

 - 1. Uses should be limited to those which sustain the shoreline area's physical and biological resources, and those of a non-permanent nature that do not substantially degrade ecological functions or the rural or natural character of the shoreline area.
 Developments or uses that would substantially degrade or permanently deplete the physical and biological resources of the area should not be allowed. - 2.
 New development should be designed and located to preclude the need for shoreline stabilization.
 New shoreline stabilization or flood control measures should be prohibited unless there is a documented need to protect an existing structure or ecological functions and mitigation is applied. - 3.
 Residential development standards shall ensure no net loss of shoreline ecological functions and should preserve the existing character of the shoreline consistent with the purpose of the "Rural Conservancy" environment. - 4.
-Low-intensity, water-oriented commercial uses may be permitted in the limited instances where those uses have been located in the past or at unique sites in rural communities that possess shoreline conditions and services to support the development. - 5.
-Water-dependent and water-enjoyment recreation facilities that do not deplete the resource over time, such as boating facilities, angling, hunting, wildlife viewing trails and swimming beaches, are preferred uses, provided significant adverse impacts to the shoreline area are mitigated. - 6.
+Low-intensity, water-oriented commercial uses may be permitted in the limited instances where those uses have been located in the past or at unique sites in rural communities that possess shoreline conditions and services to support the development.

+- 5. Water-dependent and water-enjoyment recreation facilities that do not deplete the resource over time, such as boating facilities, angling, hunting, wildlife viewing trails and swimming beaches, are preferred uses, provided significant adverse impacts to the shoreline area are mitigated. - 6.
 Agriculture, commercial forestry and aquaculture, when consistent with the Program, should be allowed. - 7.
 Mining is a unique use as a result of its inherent linkage to geology.
 Therefore, mining and related activities may be an appropriate use within the rural conservancy environment when conducted in a manner consistent with the environment policies and the provisions of WAC 173-26-241 (3)(h) and when located consistent with mineral resource lands designation criteria pursuant to RCW 36.70A.170 and WAC 365-190-070.